3D Modeling (MODL) Courses

 - differentiate graphic file formats and recognize the appropriate usage for each.

-- create composite images that demonstrate visual design concepts of scale, rhythm, and balance.
+- create composite images that demonstrate fundamental visual design concepts.

 - enhance images with color and tonal adjustments, sharpening, and other image modifying processes.

-- evaluate and prepare prepress files for printing and delivery into page layout software.
+- evaluate and prepare digital files for printing and importing into page layout software.

 - optimize images and graphics for the web and other screen-based media.

-- demonstrate an understanding of visual hierarchy and scale through successful completion of a comprehensive final project.
+- demonstrate an understanding of scale, visual hierarchy, and messaging through successful completion of a comprehensive final project.

 DDSN 332 Digital Imaging II